-A native of Roanoke, Lynn graduated from The College of William and Mary, then married his college sweetheart, Carol, and they moved to Baton Rouge, LA.
-After receiving his Ph.D. in American History at Louisiana State University, they moved to Lexington, KY, where he completed a post-doctoral fellowship working on The Papers of Henry Clay at the University of Kentucky.
-He then joined the Department of State as a Foreign Service Officer, serving both domestically in the Department and at overseas postings in Port of Spain, Frankfurt, Sofia, Canberra, London, and Berlin.
-He retired as a Senior Officer in 2006, and he and Carol moved to Lexington.
-He continued to work part-time for the Department for the next eleven years as the logistics management officer for major international meetings hosted by the President or the Secretary in the U.S. He is a member of Grace Episcopal Church, serving on the Vestry and as Chair of the Mission and Outreach Committee of the Gadsden Trust.
-He volunteers at the RARA food pantry, and is a member of the English Speaking Union in Lexington.
+A Roanoke native, Lynn graduated from The College of William and Mary.
+He married his college sweetheart, Carol, and moved to Baton Rouge where he received his Ph.D. in American History at Louisiana State Univ.
+Lynn then completed a post-doctoral fellowship at the Univ. of Kentucky after which he joined the U.S. Dept. of State as a Foreign Service Officer, serving both domestically and overseas.
+Lynn retired as a Senior Officer in 2006, when he and Carol moved to Lexington.
+For eleven years he continued to work part-time for the State Dept. as the logistics management officer for major international meetings hosted by the President or the Secretary in the U.S. He is a member of Grace Episcopal Church, serving on the Vestry and as Chair of the Mission and Outreach Committee of the Gadsden Trust.
+He also volunteers at the RARA food pantry, and is a member of the English-Speaking Union in Lexington.

 Christian came to Lexington in 1987 as a freshman at W&L from her hometown of Louisville, KY.
 Upon graduation, she and her husband Ben Worth moved to back to Kentucky where she studied law and established her law career.
 She served as a civil legal services attorney, public defender, and was on the local Pro Bono board for many years while in private practice.
 In her law practices, she worked often with agencies similar to those that UWR supports in cases, in particular, those involving families in what is called "dependency, neglect, and abuse" cases.
 She returned to Lexington in 2016 when her husband took a position at DSLCC.
 She is a member of the Virginia Bar.